zcaceres/revelry/README.md

 Use cases include:
 1. An audio notification system for webhooks
-2. Trolling your friends with a hidden speaker controlled remotely
+2. Trolling your friends with a hidden speaker that you control with your cell phone
 3. A Jukebox controlled by raw HTTP requests

+The REST api mirrors the file structure of your /sounds directory.
+Some sample sounds are included (Unreal Tournament, George Michael, Eye of the Tiger...)

 > PRs and additional sounds welcome!